BryanTegomoh/microsoft-graph-to-do-api/README.md

 Research backlog, articles to read, things to explore when I have time...
 ```

-The output is pretty emoji-heavy (🎯📅⏸️📌💡) - that's just how I like it.
+The output is pretty emoji-heavy but whatever, it works.

 ## Quick Start